10 Awesome Things to Do in Southwest Texas

 San Antonio Market shops

 Aside from the stores and restaurants lining the street, dozens of vendors make their crafts from carts and stalls while you watch.
-Another large building is set up like a flea market with even more Mexican imports and handiwork, clothing, jewelry and art.
+Another large building is set up like a flea market, with even more Mexican imports, handiwork, clothing, jewelry and art.

-Just 80 miles south of Alpine or Marathon on Highway 118 is Big Bend National Park and 1,100 square miles of desert mountain wonderland.
+Just 80 miles south of Alpine or Marathon on Highway 118 is Big Bend National Park, a 1,100-square-mile desert mountain wonderland.
 Big Bend stands alone in a nation of parks.
 Its remote desolation makes it one of the least visited parks in the United States.
 Along the border with Mexico, you can hike, bike and kayak the river amid ancient landscapes.

 https://img.particlenews.com/image.php?url=0b2vUX_0ZWkiwVC00